strongloop/strong-supervisor/README.md

   -p,--pid FILE      Write supervisor's pid to FILE, failing if FILE already
                        has a valid pid in it (default is no pid file).
   --cluster N        Set the cluster size (default is 'cpu', but see below).
-  --profile          Start the agent.
-Report to StrongOps if registration data
-                       is found (this is the default).
+  --profile          Inject node instrumentation, the default.
-  --no-profile       Do not start the agent, do not report to StrongOps,
+  --no-profile       Do not inject node instrumentation.
-                       do not report metrics.
   -C,--control CTL   Listen for control messages on CTL (default `runctl`).
   --no-control       Do not listen for control messages.